Honda Accord Dashboard Light Guide

 - System Message Indicator Light: The System Message Indicator Light is a yellow letter “i” inside a circle.
 This lets you know when there’s a message regarding your vehicle’s condition on the multi-information display.

-- Maintenance Minder™ Indicator Light: A yellow wrench on your dashboard means your Honda Accord is due for routine maintenance.
+- Maintenance Minder™ Indicator Light: What does the wrench light mean on your Honda?
+A yellow wrench on your dashboard means your Honda Accord is due for routine maintenance.
+If you see this yellow wrench light on your Honda Accord dashboard, make sure you reach out to a professional who will take a detailed look at what is at fault.

 - Low Fuel Indicator Light: When you’re running out of gas, a yellow light that looks like a gas pump will pop up on your dashboard.
 This tells you that you need to fill your tank immediately.